avinash7375/DeepLearningTensorflow/tens.md

 Introduction to TensorFlow

-TensorFlow is an open-source platform for machine learning.
-It provides a flexible framework to build and deploy ML models.
+TensorFlow is an open-source machine learning platform that enables building, training, and deploying models in various environments, from research to production.
+It provides a flexible, scalable framework that supports a wide range of machine learning tasks, from simple linear models to deep learning neural networks.

-Installing TensorFlow:
+Installing TensorFlow

 pip install tensorflow

-Basic TensorFlow Operations:
+Basic TensorFlow Operations

 import tensorflow as tf